Get Your Clients Started on AdvicePay + Issuing Invoices

 Choose Send via email through AdvicePay if you'd like your client to instantly receive an email from AdvicePay inviting them to view the invoice, sign the contract (if applicable), and proceed to payment.

-Choose Publish without sending email if you don't want your client to receive an email from AdvicePay notifying them of the invoice and any attached contract.
+Choose Publish without sending an email if you don't want your client to receive an email from AdvicePay notifying them of the invoice and any attached contract.
 (This is a good option if you want to wait or let them know another way that they have an invoice to pay.
-You can copy/paste the provided URL or here's how to send the invoice email through AdvicePay later!
+You can copy/paste the provided URL, or here's how to send the invoice email through AdvicePay later!

-đź“ŤImportant: Based on your unpaid and overdue email reminder settings, your client could later receive an email notice about their invoice even if you initially choose to publish it without sending the email.
+📍Important: Based on your unpaid and overdue email reminder settings, your client could later receive an email notice about their invoice even if you initially choose to publish it without sending the email.
 To view or manage your settings, please click here

 This option is available on Professional and Enterprise plans only.
 Please see more about our plans here.

-Once the client has authorized payment on the invoice, the one-time charge will bill immediately and the subscription won’t bill until the due date you set.
+Once the client has authorized payment on the invoice, the one-time charge will be billed immediately(regardless of the due date), and the subscription won’t be billed until the due date you set.

 To add a one-time up-front payment to your subscription invoices, follow steps 1-7 as normal above.
 Then:

-1. Click Add One Time Invoice
+1. Click Add One-Time Invoice

-Tip: The subscription invoice as well as the one-time invoice attached to it will appear under Subscriptions in your sidebar, as well as on the client's profile page.
+Tip: The subscription invoice, as well as the one-time invoice attached to it, will appear under Subscriptions in your sidebar, as well as on the client's profile page.

 Frequently Asked Questions